 Increases the understanding of the unique needs of G/T children and help ensure they are met, both at home and in the classroom.

 2013 Selection: Raising Creative Kids by Susan Daniels, Ph.D. and Daniel B. Peters, Ph.D.; published by Great Potential Press, Inc.

 Guides graduate students or advanced educators to understand and expand upon the latest research on giftedness and G/T education.

 2013 Selection: Off the Charts edited by Christine S. Neville, Michael M. Piechowski, & Stephanie S. Tolan; published by Royal Fireworks Publishing

 Awardees are selected on the following basis:

-- Highest overall ranking across the three criteria for its category, as listed below.
+- Highest overall ranking across the criteria for its category.

 The timeline, procedures and management of the Legacy Book® Awards may be adjusted at any time by TAGT.
 No changes made by TAGT during a competition year may unduly advantage or disadvantage any books that have already been nominated.
 The TAGT Board shall determine whether any proposed change is allowable and their decision will be final.

 Note: In order to ensure that finalists reflect the best selection of publications, TAGT may opt not to give awards for a category in which there are insufficient nominees.
 Nomination fees will be reimbursed to any publisher nominating books in a category not deemed sufficiently competitive.